eileenwang1/Python-Prolog-Interpreter/README.md

+# April 9 Update
+limitation: does not support recursion.

+# ----- original documentation

 # prologpy

 This is a mini-Prolog Interpreter written in a few lines of Python 3.
 It runs a limited subset of Prolog and uses backtracking and generators in order to perform its magic.
 The inspiration for creating this, with full info and detailed writeup on implementation, can be found through [this link](https://curiosity-driven.org/prolog-interpreter).